usnistgov/Economic-Resilience-Guide/README.md

         - Non-Disaster Benefits Uncertainties entire new pages to define a distribution for all costs and benefits involved
     - Analysis page
-        - Add \pm to all costs and benefits where the \pm \neq 0
+        - Add a way to display uncertainties
-    - Calculations.py
-        - May need to restructure how data is held to maintain order as number of variables increases.
+    - A complete restructure of the way data is held.
         - Will need to change the file read in/out of a save file so that uncertainty data can be saved.
         - Will need to change file export to include uncertainty data and calculations